 The traditional diversification is dead.
-A few investment lessons learned by the regular guy.
+A few investment lessons were learned by the regular guy.
 Part I.

-- You all where beginners at some point.
+- You all were beginners at some point.

-- I have been lucky being a mentor for many IT professionals and therefore I have the mentor’s attitude but I don’t pretend to be the one for investing.
+- I have been lucky to be a mentor for many IT professionals and therefore I have the mentor’s attitude but I don’t pretend to be the one for investing.
 I just want to share my view and strategies on investing and free investing resources.

 - Globalization and advanced trading technologies have changed the stock market dramatically.

-- Political environment is radically different than it was years ago, and it is something that must be taken into account.
+- The political environment is radically different than it was years ago, and it is something that must be taken into account.